As viewed by evangelical Christians

 membership to eternal torture in Hell.

 Evangelical Christian special beliefs about the occult:

 esoteric, secretive, practices.
-Many of the more conservative Christians disagree;
+Some of the more conservative Christians disagree;

 they have a much broader definition of the term.

 They believe that Satanism is at the heart of the